Gideon877/greetings-mysql/README.md

 Alternatively you can use nvm, the [Node Version Manager](https://github.com/creationix/nvm#install-script.md) to manage the version of NodeJS on your PC.

 #### Mysql
-    - MySQL is an open source database management software that helps users store, organize, and retrieve data.
-It is a very powerful program with a lot of flexibility—this tutorial will provide the simplest introduction to MySQL

 How to [Install Mysql](https://www.digitalocean.com/community/tutorials/a-basic-mysql-tutorial) - only do Part 1.

 #### Package.json dependencies